GitauHarrison/work-gossip-chat-app/README.md

 9. If a post is in a foreign language, their is translation available (however, it is not automatic.
 Current user can choose to translate it or not.)
 10. Local time conversion in a format that is friendly to a user
 11. Current user can edit their profile
+12. Current user can search for a post using a keyword